 NOTE: Low quality, mass produced tablets full of excessive amounts of cheap binding agents may only partially disintegrate (or not at all), passing through the stomach and intestine almost intact with little vitamin absorption.

-It is enteric coated because it contains 84 ingredients many of which are expensive key ingredients susceptible to destruction by stomach acid.
+All 7 versions within the 'Total Balance' range use enteric coated tablets because the various formulas (standard and premium) contain between 84 to 97 ingredients, many of which are expensive specialty ingredients susceptible to destruction by stomach acid.

 The vitamin absorption rate for Total Balance is extremely high - that's one of the main reasons it works so well.